Bopified/ToyBattlesHQ/doc/setting_up.md

 # ⚠️ Notes & Warnings
 You can configure up to 9 Main Servers and 9 Cast Servers.

-If anything is misconfigured (invalid IPs, missing ports, database issues, etc.), the server will print an error message on startup — so always check the console output when launching.
+If anything is misconfigured (invalid IPs, missing ports, database issues, etc.), the server will print an error message on startup, so always check the console output when launching.

 **Make sure that the ports you use for the emulator aren't used by other services running in your OS.**